Nov 14, 2020

 2. The Dame, usually the Main Boy's mother, traditionally played by a man in drag.

-3. The Comic Lead, the Main Boy's zany friend or servant, often played by another celebrity, such as Robin Askwith, or wrestler Nick Aldis as the Genie in Aladdin (left).
+3. The Comic Lead, the Main Boy's zany friend or servant, often played by another celebrity, such as wrestler Nick Aldis as the Genie in Aladdin (left).

-4. The Love Interest, an attractive woman with whom the Principal Boy will find love.
+4. The Love Interest, an attractive woman with whom the Principal Boy will fall in love.
 If the original story lacks hetero-romance, not to worry, one will be added.
-For instance, in the Wizard of Oz panto, Dorothy falls in love with Elvis.
+For instance, in the Wizard of Oz panto, Dorothy falls in love with someone named Elvis.

 5. The Villain, male, female, or a drag performer.